 Curious she grabbed her recycling bin and slowly wheeled it to the end of her drive to get a closer inspection.

-She recalled how she heard the woman say, ‘well surely to God you could see how much he was taking off”.
+She remembers hearing the woman say, ‘surely to God you could see how much he was taking off”.
 “Why didn’t you say something to him like ‘sorry can you not take so much off’.

 “It sounded like she was trying not to laugh.
 I heard the boy say “I didn’t know he was going to take that much off, did I”.
 “By the time I saw how much had gone, it was too late.
 My hair was on the salon floor”.